psurge1/console_graphing_calculator/README.md

 self.point_y(x)
 ```

-returns the corresponding y value
+returns the corresponding y value as a float

 #### Parameters: